-- A completed and signed application for graduate admission, accompanied by a non-refundable \$55 application fee.
+- 1. A completed and signed application for graduate admission, accompanied by a non-refundable \$55 application fee.
 Checks should be made payable to Columbia College.
 The application fee is waived for students who earn a baccalaureate degree from Columbia College. - 2.
-Official transcripts from each undergraduate and graduate college or university attended. - Three completed Columbia College graduate program recommendation forms.
-All should attest to the applicant's ability to successfully perform graduate work and at least 80% of the quantified descriptors should be in the two highest categories. - A personal goal statement 300-500 words which establishes a correlation between the goals of the graduate degree program and the applicant's personal and professional goals. - 5.
+Official transcripts from each undergraduate and graduate college or university attended.
+For those applicants admitted before a bachelor's degree is granted, a transcript reflecting the receipt of a bachelor's degree, with graduation date, must be received by the Office of Admissions no later than the end of the first session of admission.
+Applicants will be prevented from registering from subsequent sessions pending receipt of a final transcript by the institution. - Three completed Columbia College graduate program recommendation forms.
+All should attest to the applicant's ability to successfully perform graduate work and at least 80% of the quantified descriptors should be in the two highest categories. - 4.
+A personal goal statement 300-500 words which establishes a correlation between the goals of the graduate degree program and the applicant's personal and professional goals. - 5.
 Resume - 6.
-MAT applicants must also submit a notarized Affidavit of Moral Character (available online). - 7.
-MAT applicants must also submit a copy of their teacher certification.
+MAT applicants must also submit a notarized Affidavit of Moral Character (available online).

+MAT applicants must also submit a copy of their teacher certification. (non-degree-seeking and conditional applicants only).